matsuro-hadouken/doger/README.md

 Start configuration script, we need to provide masternode private key and external IP address:

-_As VPS owner you should know you IP address, in case not use `curl ifconfig.me` or `curl ident.me`_
+_As VPS owner your should know you IP address, in case not use `curl ifconfig.me` or `curl ident.me`_

 ```bash
 docker exec -u 0 -it MASTER dogecash.sh 'MASTERNODE PRIV KEY' 'EXTERNAL IP'